muxinc/mux-ruby/docs/MetricsApi.md

 List all metric values

-List all of the values across every breakdown for a specific metric
+List all of the values across every breakdown for a specific metric.

 ### Examples